What is password hash synchronization with Azure AD?

 Password hash synchronization is an extension to the directory synchronization feature implemented by Azure AD Connect sync.
-You can use this feature to sign in to Azure AD services like Office 365.
+You can use this feature to sign in to Azure AD services like Microsoft 365.
 You sign in to the service by using the same password you use to sign in to your on-premises Active Directory instance.

 Password hash synchronization helps by reducing the number of passwords, your users need to maintain to just one.
 Password hash synchronization can:

 - Improve the productivity of your users.

 Password Hash Sync also enables leaked credential detection for your hybrid accounts.
 Microsoft works alongside dark web researchers and law enforcement agencies to find publicly available username/password pairs.
 If any of these pairs match those of our users, the associated account is moved to high risk.

 Only new leaked credentials found after you enable PHS will be processed against your tenant.
 Verifying against previously found credential pairs is not performed.

 Optionally, you can set up password hash synchronization as a backup if you decide to use Federation with Active Directory Federation Services (AD FS) as your sign-in method.

 To use password hash synchronization in your environment, you need to:

 - Configure directory synchronization between your on-premises Active Directory instance and your Azure Active Directory instance.